-In consultation with Infection Prevention and Control, the Ontario Shores Representative / Project Manager will perform a Canadian Standards Association (CSA) approved Preventative Measures Analysis\ according to population at risk and type of construction activity.
-This analysis will determine the infection prevention and control procedures required prior to start, during and in completion of the specific project.
+In consultation with Infection Prevention and Control, the Ontario Shores Representative / Project Manager will perform a Canadian Standards Association (CSA) approved Preventative Measures Analysis according to population at risk and type of construction activity.
+This analysis, detailed in the Infection Control Permit submitted by the Project Manager will include the scope of the project and determine the infection prevention and control procedures required prior to start, during and in completion of the specific project.